How Much Do Personal Injury Lawyers Charge & How Do They Get Paid?

 How Much Do Personal Injury Attorneys Charge?

 The practice of charging a “contingency fee” actually goes back centuries to England.
-The standard fee for most personal injury lawyers since then has been 33.3% – paid after you win your case.
+The standard fee since then has been 33.3% – paid after you win your case.
 Even though most charge this way, there are a few other differences you’ll bump into as you talk to attorneys.

 It’s very important to ask your counsel precisely how they charge.
 And if you run into any evasive answers, or if you encounter some of the situations below, you should immediately thank them for their time and go about your day.
 Because in many of these cases, you’ve found a dishonest attorney, and dishonesty in payment could also mean they’re not going to give your case the full attention it deserves.